saragh21/EA-2-way-speaker-Design/README.md

 #  2-Way Loudspeaker Project – Aalto University (ELEC-E5650)
-21.05.2025 by Sara Ghorbani
+21.05.2025
 #

-This project presents the design, simulation, and analysis of a 2-way passive loudspeaker system using a woofer and tweeter, including a digitally implemented crossover filter and physical enclosure design.
+Sara Ghorbani: This project presents the design, simulation, and analysis of a 2-way passive loudspeaker system using a woofer and tweeter, including a digitally implemented crossover filter and physical enclosure design.
 The work was completed as part of the Electroacoustics course at Aalto University.

 ---